Counting quadrant walks via Tutte's invariant method: Differential algebraicity

 \section{Differential algebraicity}

 As recalled in the introduction, quadrant walks have a D-finite \gf\ if and only if the associated group is finite --- we can now say, if and only if they admit rational invariants (Theorem~\ref{thm:finite-invariant}).
-One outcome of our analytic invariant approach is that models with an infinite group having decoupling functions still satisfy \emm polynomial, differential equations.
+Here we will show that the $9$ models with an infinite group that have decoupling functions still satisfy \emm polynomial, differential equations.
+This property will be derived from the new expression for the generating function of these models that we obtained in Section~\ref{sec:analysis} by the analytic invariant approach.

 \begin{Theorem} For any of the $9$ models of Table~\ref{tab:decoupling_functions-infinite}, the generating function $Q(x,y;t)$ is \emm differentially algebraic, (or: \emm D-algebraic,) in $x,y,t$.
 That is, it satisfies \emm three, polynomial differential equations with coefficients in $\qs$: one in $x$, one in $y$ and one in $t$. \end{Theorem}